Daejarn Asi: 2021

 On 20 February, Asi represented the Māori All Stars, coming off the bench in their 10-all draw with the Indigenous All Stars.

 Asi began the 2021 season playing for the Blackhawks before making a mid-season switch to the Mackay Cutters.
 He returned to first grade in Round 17, starting at fullback in a loss to the 46–18 loss to the South Sydney Rabbitohs.

 He played five games for the Cowboys in 2021, starting three at centre.

 2022

 In 2022, Asi joined the New Zealand Warriors.
 He played his first game for the Warriors in round 8 of the 2022 NRL season.
 Asi made a total of eight appearances for the New Zealand club as they finished 15th on the table.
 On 6 September, he was released by the New Zealand Warriors.

-In November, Asi signed a contract to join Parramattta for the 2023 season.
+In November, Asi signed a contract to join Parramatta for the 2023 season.